A LIBRARY FOR ÉCOLE MAMIKO

 NOT ONLY FRENCH BOOKS, MALAGASY BOOKS TOO

 We are also convinced of the importance to support authors and publishers from Madagascar.
-We therefore organized fundraising activities to buy over 50 books written by Madagascar authors and published locally in Malagasy or bilinugual Malagasy-French.
+We therefore include in our library books written by Madagascar authors and published locally in Malagasy or bilingual Malagasy-French.

 If you want to better understand why we think that supporting local authors and publishers is important, take a look at this Alert on the mass-donation of books to Madagascar posted by the publishing house Editions Jeunes Malgaches.